 If your IVA is still in place then you may need to speak to your insolvency practice about making payments to this debt and how it may affect your IVA.
 If your IVA has completed you may need to speak to a debt adviser to establish more information about the type of business and business debt that you are struggling to pay.
 In general, you do not have to allow the bailiffs into the house, whether it is yours or your mother in laws property, and bailiffs will only have the ability to take into control your items.
 Without additional information, it would be difficult to advise on how best to approach dealing with this debt.

 An IVA is a form of Insolvency and as such you will be taking out further debt to clear an existing debt.
-Your IVA proposal will almost certainly have stated that you are not permitted to take out additional credit without the permission of your Supervisor.
+You can not take out additional credit without the permission of your supervisor.
 If you attempt to do this then they may fail your IVA.